manuelfedele/hugo-theme-duotone/README.md

 ### Install

-You can install this theme by followin Hugo official documentation.
-These steps comes from tere.
+You can install this theme by following Hugo's official documentation.
+These steps comes from there.

 #### If you don't have a Hugo website